heng2j/multigrid/HW2.md

 Wall clock time is not the same as sample efficiency

 ---
 ## Task 2 - Understand the Deep RL training Loop and Data Flow
-PPO uses a simpler clipped surrogate objective, omitting the expensive second-order optimization presented in TRPO

 Please identify the Rollout Phase and the Learning Phase in the code base with given line numbers of code from your tag `v1.1`

-What is the role of num_updates?

-In a model-free setting, if ther agent doesn't have the model to model the transition probability even P(s1), how does it lean without the model fo the world?
-  - Rollout
-  - Trail and Error?
-Which part?
-Grad maximum likelihood
-  - how to reduce high variance?
-    - reward to go
-    - subtract baselines

-With multiple vectorized training env running in parallel, what happend if one of the i-th sub-environment is done (terminated or truncated) ?

-How did PPO handle long-horion games?
-What is fixed-length trajectory segments?

-It is important to understand next_obs and next_done’s role to help transition between phases: At the end of the j -th rollout phase, next_obs can be used to estimate the value of the final state during learning phase, and in the begining of the (j+1)
--th rollout phase, next_obs becomes the initial observation in data.
-Likewise, next_done tells if next_obs is actually the first observation of a new episode.
-This intricate design allows PPO to continue step the sub-environments, and because agent always learns from fixed-length trajectory segments after M steps, PPO can train the agent even if the sub-environments never terminate or truncate.
-This is in principal why PPO can learn in long-horizon games that last 100,000 steps (default truncation limit for Atari games in gym) in a single episode.

 Rollout phase : The agent samples actions for the N